History of medieval Arabic and Western European domes: Ostrogothic Kingdom

 The building projects of Theodoric the Great, the Ostrogothic king of Italy, largely continued existing architectural conventions.
 His Arian Baptistry in Ravenna (c.
 500), for example, closely echoes the Baptistry of Neon built before it.
 The Mausoleum of Theodoric, however, was understood by contemporaries to be remarkable.
 Begun in 520, the 36 ft dome over the mausoleum was carved out of a single 440-ton slab of limestone and positioned some time between 522 and 526.
 The low saucer shape of the monolithic dome, which is estimated to be more than 230 tons of Istrian stone, may have been chosen to avoid radial cracking.
 The twelve brackets carved as part of the dome's exterior are thought to have been used to maneuver the piece into place.
 The choice of large limestone blocks for the structure is significant as the most common construction material in the West at that time was brick.
 It is likely that foreign artisans were brought to Ravenna to build the structure; possibly from Syria, where such stonework was used in contemporary buildings.

+Kingdom of the Lombards

+Duchy of Spoleto

+The Basilica of San Salvatore in Spoleto was built as early as the end of the 6th century.

+Duchy of Benevento

+The church of Sant'Ilario a Port'Aurea in Benevento was built no later than the 7th century.

+Rashidun Caliphate

 The Syria and Palestine area has a long tradition of domical architecture, including wooden domes in shapes described as "conoid", or similar to pine cones.
 When the Arab Muslim forces conquered the region, they employed local craftsmen for their buildings and, by the end of the 7th century, the dome had begun to become an architectural symbol of Islam.
 The rapidity of this adoption was likely aided by the Arab religious traditions, which predate Islam, of both domed structures to cover the burial places of ancestors and the use of a round tabernacle tent with a dome-like top made of red leather for housing idols.

-Early versions of bulbous domes can be seen in mosaic illustrations in Syria dating to the Umayyad period.
-They were used to cover large buildings in Syria after the eleventh century.
+Visigothic Kingdom

+The Chapel of São Frutuoso, near Braga, Portugal, has a wide range of proposed construction dates, from the 7th century to the beginning of the 11th century.
+It was a Greek cross plan mausoleum with a central dome, similar to the Byzantine Mausoleum of Galla Placidia and the Visigothic churches of Santa Comba de Bande and San Pedro de la Nave.
+The church of Santa María de Melque included a dome within a square structure.